Wisdom tooth Other area Inflammatory Myositis | Singapore General Hospital

 Inflammatory Myositis - Diagnosis

-• Routine tests like a full blood count, Erythrocyte Sedimentation Rate (ESR) and C-reactive protein (CRP).
+• Routine tests like a full blood count, erythrocyte sedimentation rate (ESR), and c-reactive protein (CRP) test

-This is a test that measures the electrical activity of muscles.
-In patients with inflammatory myositis the EMG would be abnormal.
+• Electromyogram (EMG): This is a test that measures the electrical activity of muscles.
+In patients with myositis the EMG would be abnormal

-The doctor takes a sample of the affected muscle to be examined under the microscope.
-The procedure is done under local anaesthesia.
+• Muscle biopsy: The doctor takes a sample of the affected muscle to be checked under the microscope.
+The procedure is done under local anaesthesia

-These tests are useful to investigate for underlying cancers in the gastrointestinal tract.
+• Gastroscopy and colonoscopy: These tests are useful to investigate for underlying cancers in the gastrointestinal tract

 Inflammatory Myositis - Treatments